 Watch the video about the Artist in Residency Program at Kimbriki.

 2019 Kimbriki Artists in Residence

-Michelle Reed is an emerging mixed-media artist whose practice explores natural vegetation and repurposed materials.
+Michelle Reed is an emerging mixed-media artist whose practice explores natural vegetation and re-purposed materials.
 She explores history and memory through collecting natural materials such as seed pods, tree fronds and contrasting them with reclaimed paper-based materials such as letters, wallpapers, paper patterns and much more.
-The Kimbriki Artist in Residency will allow her to curate a body of work that explores new narratives using diverse reclaimed materials including plastics.
+The Kimbriki Artist in Residency allowed her to curate a body of work that explored new narratives using diverse reclaimed materials including plastics.

 Sarah Schmelzer is a recent National Art School graduate who specialises in metal sculpture.
 Her metal work focuses on figurative abstract shapes inspired by a combination of industrial rural Australia including the 1950s work of David Smith contrasted with 1990s sculptural movements in Sydney.